VSadov/VSadov.github.io/_posts/2017-02-11-tuples_conversions.md

 **Why so complicated?**

 Conversions is a pervasive and complicated aspect of the language.
-Some degree of complexity is unavoidable when a feature needs to behave in a consistent and predictable manner.
+Some degree of complexity is unavoidable when a feature needs to work with conversions and behave in a consistent and predictable manner.

 Integration with conversions is often cited as contributing a good portion of the famous "[minus 100 points](https://blogs.msdn.microsoft.com/ericgu/2004/01/12/minus-100-points/)" penalty that applies to every new language feature and needs to be balanced out with benefits.